You love nursing. You love traveling. And you love kids.

 - Tumors

-Your duties might include:
+Your duties may include:

 - Working with doctors to develop, implement, and assess treatment plans